 Live Live Cinema takes the concept of live cinema further.
 Rather than simply having an ensemble perform a new score to a silent film, a sound film is shown and all audio is produced live.

-- All music is performed live by a specially created ensemble
+- All dialogue is performed live

-- All dialogue is performed live by a group of actors playing multiple roles
+- All soundFX/Foley is performed live

-Carnival of Souls itself is an ideal choice for this treatment as one of the films key strengths is simply how it looks.
+Carnival of Souls is an ideal choice for this treatment as one of the films key strengths is simply how it looks.
 The first and last feature by Kansas based industrial film-makers Herk Harvey and John Clifford, itis a deeply atmospheric and beautifully shot “horror” film; blurring levels of reality and existence, the film explores the dark underbelly of small-town life, and creates a world where the familiar and everyday becomes alien and threatening.